der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 [CampaignSelector](./CampaignSelector)|Selector of all campaigns that share this budget.

 ## <a name="keywords"></a>keywords
-Returns a selector of all keywords in the current account.
+Returns a selector of all keywords in this account.

 ### Returns:
 |Type|Description|